How to Choose a Sleeping Bag for Pacific Northwest Winter Backpacking

 - An appropriately rated sleeping bag

-- Two sleeping mats, one solid core, one air, with a combined R-value of at least 5.
-More is preferable.
+- Two sleeping mats: One closed-cell pad and one air mattress with a combined R-value of at least 5.
+More is preferable (9 is achievable).

 - A tent for wind protection.